 Contact form block: basic edits

 When you select the contact form block, you will see a toolbar showing up on top of it, with several basic editing options.
 In a previous chapter, we explained the common editing options for all blocks.
-In the case of the contact form block, here are the ones that apply: positioning, duplicate, insert before, insert after, and remove block.
+In the case of the contact form block, here are the ones that apply: positioning, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Now, the contact form block can recognize any forms you’ve built, but you can also paste a custom shortcode.

-Contact form block: customizations with the Kubio editor
+Contact form block: customizations with the Kubio block editing panel

 The moment you select any block, a block editing panel will open up on the right-hand side.
 It always has three options: content, style, and advanced.
 The possibilities inside vary from block to block.
 Let’s look at what distinguishes the contact form block from the rest of the blocks.